Multiverse/multiverse.github.com/_posts/2012-10-18-fernferret-is-back.md

 It's been a while, but I'm finally back in action.
 I needed a little break to venture out into the world.
 I'll be working through all [250ish issues](https://github.com/multiverse/Multiverse-Core/issues) in the tracker in Core alone.

-Here was the post I made on [an issue]() on the tracker regarding the lack of communication:
+Here was the post I made on [an issue](https://github.com/Multiverse/Multiverse-Core/issues/912#issuecomment-9473205) regarding where I've been, I've placed it below.

-### re: Lack of Communication
+#### re: Lack of Communication

 This is because a lot of the developers have other things going on right now.
 I can say a fair number of us have full time jobs, and I'm not going to lie to you, when I worked on Multiverse last summer/winter, it almost killed me.
 I would come home from work, hop on IRC, help users, and write code.
 It was a second full time job.
 I know the other developers supported as much or more than I did.